Saint Catherine's Monastery: Manuscripts and icons

+Georgian manuscript from St. Catherine's Monastery, Sinai Mountain, 979 AD.

 The monastery's library, founded sometime between 527 and 565, is recognized by Guinness World Records as the world's oldest continuously operating library.
 It preserves the world's second-largest collection of early codices and manuscripts, outnumbered only by the Vatican Library.
 It contains Greek, Christian Palestinian Aramaic, Syriac, Georgian, Arabic, Geʽez, Latin, Armenian, and Church Slavonic manuscripts and books, along with very rare Hebrew and Coptic books.